Classes for Children

 No Experience Necessary.

-Daily practise is encouraged and supported through class curriculum and materials.
+Daily practice is encouraged and supported through class curriculum and materials.

-See Selection from Traditions Alive 2015 Student recital on our dedicated YouTube channel
+See Selection of our work on our dedicated YouTube channel M-DO/Kathak Toronto

 Chhandam Dance Company is the professional dance stream of our institution.
 Members of the company are invited, at the discretion of Joanna de Souza.